 Gastown gives you a warm and cozy feel, from the twinkle lights on the trees lining the streets, to the red brick and cobblestone roads.
 Even in the rain (which is frequent), or maybe even especially in the rain, this area never fails to warm my heart.
 This means I often take any opportunity between classes to wander around, grab a coffee (and kiss my money goodbye), or window shop in some of the local artisan shops and fashion boutiques.

 To encourage you to check it out, I have compiled a list of a few of my favourite places in and around Gastown…

 With multiple locations around the Vancouver area, not only does this place have unreal and continuously changing pieces of clothing, but it also sports a cozy home section with beautiful throw blankets and pillows, candles, seasonal decorations, and even kitchenware!

 Gifts, home decor, books, textiles, kitchenware, aromatherapy, lighting, unnecessary but unavoidable and hard-to-resist purchases; this store has it all!

 My obsession.
-The coffee, of course, is wonderful.
-But for me, its the building that really does it.
+The coffee, of course, is lovely.
+But for me, it’s the building that does it.
 I have always had an interest in architecture and interior design, and Buro fits beautifully into this location.
 Not to mention, it is also very central and has great people watching if that is your style (it’s mine).

 This store is beautiful, and it is as simple as that.
 I make a stop here nearly every time I walk by down this street.
-It is mind-blowing that people are able to carve such intricate and detailed pieces.
-Native artwork is truly an entirely different ball game, and you can’t but help to stop and appreciate it.
-If you stop by, be sure to also check out the local Native street artwork outside!
+It is mind-blowing that people can carve such intricate and detailed pieces.
+The native artwork is indeed an entirely different ball game, and you can’t but help to stop and appreciate it.
+If you stop by, be sure also to check out the local Native street artwork outside!